-For more information on Vision Mātauranga (in other words, including guidance for applicants, please see Appendix I. For a glossary of commonly used Māori concepts, words and phrases commonly seen in Rutherford Discovery Fellowship proposals, please see Appendix II.
+For more information on Vision Mātauranga (i.e. guidance for applicants, please see Appendix I. For a glossary of commonly used Māori concepts, words and phrases commonly seen in Rutherford Discovery Fellowship proposals, please see Appendix II.

 Assessment in relation to years of research experience